alexandrebarachant/openvibe/trunk/test/README.txt

 Dependencies:
 ------------

-to run these scripts, you need ctest (cmake suit), sh-utils (coreutils on windows cygwin or gnuwin32) and svn command-line tools
+to run these scripts, you need ctest (cmake suit), sh-utils (coreutils on windows cygwin or gnuwin32), svn command-line tools and a c++ compiler (C++ Visual Studio 2010 on windows)

 On Linux fedora you need to install : yum install cmake svn redhat-lsb gcc-c++ expect